amigavision/amigavision.github.io/overscale.md

 **We have gone through the top ~3000(!) games on the Amiga, manually adjusted whether it should use 5× scaling, and when it does—what kind of offset that game needs to not unnecessarily cut off any critical game elements.**

 With the latest AmigaVision (the 2021 versions onwards), you will get customized 5× integer vertical scaling for the games that use ~200px of the available viewport.

+### Emulator Implementation

+We worked with the author of the [Amiberry](https://amiberry.com) Amiga emulator to fix Amiga autocrop scaling as well as automatically do [NTSC pixel aspect ratio scaling](/ntsc) correctly without manual settings and/or configuration tweaks being required.
+AmigaVision on Amiberry — which is our default setup — do this correctly as well.

 ![5x Overscale Example](/images/lionheart5x.gif)